-Every year about this time I look for wild raspberries.
+Every year about a this time I look for wild raspberries.

 Several years ago during my lunch hour, I picked two pints of raspberries, purchased a half-gallon of vanilla ice cream and treated my co-workers to an impromptu ice-cream social.
 The sweet-tartness of the raspberries and the creamy smoothness of the ice cream blended perfectly to bring delight to an otherwise ordinary afternoon.

 As we savored our treat, I wondered: “Why should there be such a thing as a raspberry?
 And for that matter, why should there be so many of them?
 No one planted them; they grew up on their own.
 Why this sweet abundance?”